Catherine Kwon

 According to Nikita Paudel ’25, in Nepal, medicine is usually seen as something “you succumb to” rather than as a tool to help.
 Paudel was born and raised in Nepal before immigrating to America with her family.
 In lieu of “giving up” by choosing medication, her family valued “fighting through” the pain.
 She noted that this affected women to a greater extent in her culture, with access to health care for women being “a little bit disenfranchised” because of gender bias.
 Women are commonly expected to fight pain off on their own more often, Paudel said.

 Paudel also noted the cultural fear of hypermedicalization, a perceived trend in American medicine that was “the complete opposite” of medicalization attitudes in Nepal.
 This, compounded with hesitancy towards substances that they “don’t understand fully coming to a whole different culture,” could influence the low service utilization rates when in America, she said.
-Paudel additionally questioned where the line was between respecting traditional cultural beliefs and practices — such as home remedies and “spiritual” approaches to healing sickness in her family — and also ensuring that families receive adequate medical care and attention.
+Paudel additionally questioned where the line was between respecting traditional cultural beliefs and practices—such as home remedies and “spiritual” approaches to healing sickness in her family—and ensuring that families receive adequate medical care and attention.
+She emphasized the importance of finding a balance where traditional practices can coexist with modern healthcare, allowing families to consult with a doctor who understands both their cultural background and medical needs.

 “Some people feel like they need a culturally-oriented doctor or therapist or psychiatrist to understand the cultural perspective [of cases],” Yuen said.
 “If the provider has a similar cultural background, they feel like they will have a similar human connection and will be more easily understood.
 This is a well known factor for why many people under-utilize [health care] services — they cannot find a provider that shares their cultural background.”